thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ## Tools & Libraries

-### Preprocessors [GG: edited/updated from Sass section]
+### Preprocessors

 TBI will be incorporating Sass as a common CSS development tool.
-Build Kit deliverables will not include SCSS files unless requested by the client.
+Build Kit deliverables will not include Sass files unless requested by the client.

 We will use the SCSS syntax for Sass files, along with the .scss file extension.

 http://sass-lang.com/

 We won't use vendor mixin libraries (Compass, Bourbon, etc).
-It's an unnecessary dependency and we would likely only need a small subset of what they provide.
 Instead we will write our own mixins or extract the best of what's useful from a library and include it in our own stylesheets.

 ### Browser Resets (Normalize)